 Don’t choose a bid based on low price.
 It is seldom, if ever that the lowest price proves to be the best value.
 The costs of operating a legitimate business, paying taxes, and “playing by the rules” is similar for established and proven contractors.
 Materials and labor costs are generally similar in established industries.

 Dramatic differences between contractor bids usually result from one or a combination of the following:

 Always allow bidders the ability to explain their proposals.
 This will help to identify differences between bids.
 The consumer will generally then receive the best value for investment based on making an educated decision.

-Ask what the scheduled start date is going to be, and what the contractor will do to protect your property during the demolition and reconstruction phases of your project.
+Ask for the scheduled start date and estimated end date, and what the contractor will do to protect your property during the demolition and reconstruction phases of your project.

 Always check who will be doing your roof.
 Some contracting companies use sub-contractors as well as “ in-house” crews.
-As a home owner you have a right to know what qualifications and training they have and if they meet the exact criteria and expectations you had when contacting the parent company.
+As a homeowner, you have a right to know what qualifications and training they have and if they meet the exact criteria and expectations you had when contacting the parent company.